 This study provides some scientific basis for the old wives’ tale about cider vinegar and weight loss.
 In practical terms, this might mean eating a salad with a vinegary salad dressing, drinking a citron pressé (minus the sugar) with food, or adding balsamic vinegar for flavour to a meal.
 For example, try ‘steam-frying’ Brussels sprouts and adding a little balsamic vinegar in the last few minutes of cooking.
 Research has also found that adding lemon juice or vinegar reduces the formation of ‘anti-glycation end-products’ (AGEs), the harmful oxidant compounds that are formed when food is cooked.

 3. Load up on soluble Fibre is an important part of a balanced diet.
 There are two type of fibre; soluble and insoluble.
 Insoluble fibre helps your bowel to pass….
 Soluble fibre, for example the variety found in oats, barley and chia, really fills you up and lowers the GL of a meal.
 A study conducted by Dr Joseph Keenan of the University of Minnesota Medical School in Minneapolis, showed that eating barley makes you feel less hungry.
 So make the most of the colder weather to eat lots of porridge or make a warming dish such as my Mushroom and Barley Risotto (see recipe below).
 One of my favourites when I have guests staying is Chia Pancakes with Pear Compote (see recipe below).
-Also, have a teaspoon of Carboslow (glucomannan) fibre or three capsules, with a glass of water before a meal.
+Also, have a teaspoon of Carboslow (glucomannan) fibre with a glass of water before a meal.

 4. Wait 20 minutes before dessert.
 This allows your ‘appestat’ (your internal appetite gauge) to kick in.
 Even better, go for a stroll after your main meal, then have your dessert afterwards, which also helps stabilise blood sugar levels.
 If you eat immediately after exercise your body burns it off faster.